Adhulraj/LAB/Android/13 ListView/ListView.md

 ## 13                        ListView

 ### AIM
-    Write a Program to Display the items in a list
+    To write a Program to Display the items in a list

 ### PROGRAM